 Loreto Baja California, Mexico Travel Guide

 Warm Season (June to October): Average daily temperatures range from 30°C to 38°C (86°F to 100°F).
 Temperatures often go above 40°C (104°F) in July and August.
-Humidity rises during this time due to occasional tropical storms and monsoonal moisture, making the heat more intense.
+Humidity rises at this time due to occasional tropical storms and monsoonal moisture, making the heat more intense.
 Ocean water temperatures are very warm, averaging around 29°C (84°F), that is ideal for swimming and diving without a Wetsuit.

 High Season (November to April): This is Loreto's most popular time.
 Weather is ideal with warm, sunny days and cool, comfortable nights.
 Not much moisture in the air makes outdoor activities pleasant.
 This period aligns with prime whale watching season (January-March) and offers excellent conditions for hiking, kayaking, and fishing.
 Expect higher prices for flights and accommodations, and more visitors, especially during holidays.
-Advance booking is well-advised.
+Reserving ahead is well-advised.

 Shoulder Season (May-June, October): These months offer a balance.
 Good weather, with fewer crowds than the high season, and potentially lower prices for trips and lodging.
 May gives excellent water visibility for snorkeling and diving prior to the hottest months arrive.
 October sees temperatures begin to drop, and the water remains pleasantly warm, making it good for swimming.
 The Start of may can still bring some wind, potentially impacting boat tours.
 Late June starts to get very hot.
 October might still carry a residual risk of cyclones.